-Located in the WildCat Creek Basin at 6,700 feet elevation, Mistaya lodge is a 2000 square foot post and beam structure with six spacious guest rooms, indoor washrooms, a large, modern kitchen, and million-dollar views of the surrounding peaks and glaciers from each of the comfortable common areas.
+Located in the WildCat Creek Basin at 6,700 feet elevation, Mistaya lodge is a 2000 square foot post and beam structure with seven spacious guest rooms, indoor washrooms, a large, modern kitchen, and million-dollar views of the surrounding peaks and glaciers from each of the comfortable common areas.
 Mistaya Lodge was built by founders Ron Blaue and Jane Girvan in the late 1980’s.

 A stone’s throw from Mistaya Lodge, WildCat Cabin was constructed over a number of years starting in 1998 as Ron had time.
 The cabin was originally built to give staff somewhere to sleep but is now rented out for self-guided/self-catered guests when available.